Bad news for Black Friday: Retailers cast doubt on holiday shopping with cautious guidance

 Ho-hum growth for holiday spend

-The holiday shopping season over the last couple of years has seen outsized growth brought on by the pandemic, which gave consumers stimulus payments and an opportunity to pad their bank accounts while they were stuck at home and unable to travel or dine out.
+The holiday shopping season over the past couple of years has seen outsize growth brought on by the Covid-19 pandemic, which gave consumers stimulus payments and an opportunity to pad their bank accounts while they were stuck at home and unable to travel or dine out.

 In 2020, holiday spend was up 9.1% from the year prior, according to the National Retail Federation.
 In 2021, spend was up 12.7% year over year, and in 2022, it was up 5.4%.